-The hydrocarbon prices used herein are based on SEC price parameters using the average prices during the 12-month period prior to the "as of date" of this report, determined as the unweighted arithmetic averages of the prices in effect on the first-day-of-the-month for each month within such period.
+The hydrocarbon prices used herein are based on SEC price parameters using the average prices during the 12-month period prior to the "as of date" of this report, determined as the unweighted arithmetic averages of the prices in effect on the first-day-of-the-month for each month within such period, unless prices were defined by contractual arrangements.
+For hydrocarbon products sold under contract, the contract prices, including fixed and determinable escalations, exclusive of inflation adjustments, were used until expiration of the contract.
+Upon contract expiration, the prices were adjusted to the 12-month unweighted arithmetic average as previously described.

-Laredo furnished us with the above mentioned average prices in effect on December 31, 2017.
+Laredo furnished us with the above mentioned average prices in effect on December 31, 2018.
 These initial SEC hydrocarbon prices were determined using the 12-month average first-day-of-the-month benchmark prices appropriate to the geographic area where the hydrocarbons are sold.
 These benchmark prices are prior to the adjustments for differentials as described herein.
-The table below summarizes the "benchmark prices" and "price reference" used for the geographic areas included in the report.
+The table below summarizes the "benchmark prices" and "price reference" used for the geographic area included in the report.
+In certain geographic areas, the price reference and benchmark prices may be defined by contractual arrangements.

-The product prices that were actually used to determine the future gross revenue for each property reflect adjustments to the benchmark prices for gravity, quality, local conditions, fuel and shrinkage and/or distance from market, referred to herein as "differentials."
+The product prices which were actually used to determine the future gross revenue for each property reflect adjustments to the benchmark prices for gravity, quality, local conditions, and/or distance from market, referred to herein as "differentials."
 The differentials used in the preparation of this report were furnished to us by Laredo.
 The differentials furnished by Laredo were reviewed by us for their reasonableness using information furnished by Laredo for this purpose.